 If you feel that anxiety and depression are getting the better of you, find someone to talk with about what is happening during your time in the ICU helping Covid-19 patients.
 You can reach out to a trusted friend or family member.
 However, you might have better success speaking to a therapist or another member of your staff.
-They will be able to relate to what you are experiencing and offer advice to you that relates to your situation.
-You can ask your Human Resources department if they know of anyone that you can make an appointment with or what they recommend that you do.
+They will relate to what you are experiencing and offer advice to you that relates to your situation.
+You can ask your Human Resources department if they know of anyone you can make an appointment with or what they recommend.
 With social distancing in place now, most therapists will hold their appointments over a video conference instead of having you come in so that you will remain safe.
-You can also find apps on your phone that connects you with someone to talk to.
-These will fit better in your schedule, especially if you are working long days and are only able to contact someone at a late hour.
+You can also find apps on your phone that connect you with someone to talk to.
+These will fit better in your schedule, especially if you are working long days and can only contact someone at a late hour.

 7. Limit Your Television and Social Media Time

 Getting on your phone to check your social media accounts or turning on the television can be a great way to distract yourself.
-However, since the hot topic at hand is Covid-19 and the constant changes concerning it, it is difficult to get away from the virus.
+However, since the hot topic at hand is Covid-19 and the constant changes, it is difficult to get away from the virus.
 This media brings you back to what you are dealing with while you are in the ICU.
 Limit how much you spend on these to just a few minutes a day.
-Find other ways to keep up with your friends and family, whether it is by text or Messenger.
-Choose one method to check up on the news that day then glance over the stories to see what is happening in the world.
-You can download the app for this or bookmark the page in your search bar for you to find it easier when you need it.
-If you do spend time on social media, choose a few pages and groups that work with hobbies, shows, or other things that you are interested in and follow what they post.
+Find other ways to keep up with your friends and family, whether by text or Messenger.
+Choose one method to check up on the news that day, then glance over the stories to see what is happening globally.
+You can download the app for this or bookmark the page in your search bar to find it easier when you need it.
+If you spend time on social media, choose a few pages and groups that work with hobbies, shows, or other things you are interested in and follow what they post.
 This will keep your time on these sites happy and pleasant while giving you a break from reading and hearing about the virus.